Wordllban/iotalgo/README.md

 ## Algorithms & Data structures - using JavaScript

-   My lab works of Algorithms classes as a student of Computer Science(Internet of Things) program in Lviv Polytechnic National University.
+   My lab works of Algorithms classes as a student of System Engineering(Internet of Things) program in Lviv Polytechnic National University.

 ---